katjacodes/mamasLetterbox/README.md

 6. Type ```git clone```, and then paste the URL you copied in Step 4.
 7. Press Enter for your local clon to be created.

-You will need to create an HTML to PDF Rocket account to obtain an API key for the API that will allow you to create PDF a PDF version of your invoice.
-To do so, follow these steps.
-1. Ater you [create your HTML 2 PDF Rocket account](https://www.html2pdfrocket.com/), you will be sent your API key to the email you registered with.
-At that time, you can also update your password.
-2. Navigate to to the [Code Examples page](https://www.html2pdfrocket.com/Examples/javascript) and copy the HTML and JavaScript code to create a button that will allow you to create PDF documents.
-3. Make sure to update the following information in the code:
-    - Your API key
-    - The URL of the page you want turn into a PDF document, i.e., the URL of your invoice page.
+You will need to create a [Stripe account](https://stripe.com/) to integrate payment function for the subscription plan.

 ## Credits
 ### Content
-- The background image was created by [Ramiro Menes for Unsplash](https://unsplash.com/photos/sMCBEI5zkqc) and made available under the [Do Whatever You Want License](https://unsplash.com/license).
+- The background image was created by [Egor Myznik for Unsplash](https://unsplash.com/photos/goqv5ZsmjfY) and made available under the [free to use Unsplash License](https://unsplash.com/license).

 ### Code
-- The [Code Institute Walk-Through project](https://github.com/Code-Institute-Solutions/TaskManagerAuth/tree/main/08-SearchingWithinTheDatabase/01-text_index_searching) for Milestone 3 was taken as a starting point for the set-up of the base, addClient, clientInfo, editClient, login, register, and logout templates and edited heavily.
+The [Code Institute Boutique Ado project](https://github.com/Code-Institute-Solutions/boutique_ado_v1) was used as a starting point for the HTML templates in the Home application and some of the HTML templates in the Penpals application.

-- The [Code Institute Walk-Through project](https://github.com/Code-Institute-Solutions/TaskManagerAuth/tree/main/08-SearchingWithinTheDatabase/01-text_index_searching) for Milestone 3 was taken as a starting point for parts of the [app.py](app.py) file.
+The [Code Institute Hello Dango module](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+FSF_102+Q1_2020/courseware/1e823874aa044d92aa949431864834e5/0b913e08a887468b9e5448274ff16372/) was used as a starting point for the views of the Penpals application.

-- HTML, CSS, and JS code for the scroll-to-top button originally taken from [W3 Schools](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_js_scroll_to_top) and edited slightly to fit project needs.
-- The JavaScript code for the automatic date set function on the invoice page was taken from [W3 Schools](https://www.w3schools.com/jsref/tryit.asp?filename=tryjsref_tolocaledatestrin) and edited to display the date in U.S. format.
-- The JavaScript code for the addition of charges on the invoice page was taken from [Codegrepper](https://www.codegrepper.com/code-examples/javascript/calculate+two+number+and+diplay+next+field+without+reload+the+page+javascript) and edited to fit project needs.
-- The HTML and JavaScript code for the integration of the PDF conversion API was taken from [HTML 2 PDF Rocket](https://www.html2pdfrocket.com/Examples/javascript) and edited to fit project needs.
-- Joshua Ugba helped me understand how to connect Python and Javascript for the automatic address field population section of the invoice page.
+[Nik Tomazic's tutorial on Django Stripe Subscriptions](https://testdriven.io/blog/django-stripe-subscriptions/) was used as a starting point for the subscription functionality.

+Benoît Blanchon helped me fix a bug that caused issues with my loccal Gitpod environment, taught me how to write my own decorators to restrict access to certain parts of my site to paying subscribers, and helped me debug my Penpals model and the views in my Subscriptions application.

 ### Acknowledgements
-- The Code Institute Slack Community and my session with a tutor was really really helped me out by providing pointers when I got stuck and unable to see the forest for the trees.
-- Joshua Ugba took the time to explain to me in depth how to integrate JavaScript and Python.
-I owe a better understanding of JSON files to him.
+- Benoît Blanchon took the time to explain decorators and sginals to me and helped me get a better understanding of the way Djano and Stripe work together.
+- Dom Habersack is an invaluable help whenever I have JavaScript-related questions.
+(And I continue to have many.)